Jon Roehlk

-Jon Michael Roehlk (June 25, 1961 – March 13, 2016) was an Arena football offensive/defensive lineman in the Arena Football League (AFL).
-He played college football at the University of Iowa.
+Jon Michael Roehlk (June 25, 1961 – March 13, 2016) was an American professional football offensive/defensive lineman who played in the Arena Football League (AFL).
+He played college football at the University of Iowa, where he was a team captain in 1983.

 In 1999, Roehlk was elected into the Arena Football Hall of Fame.
 He died in 2016 after a period of declining health.